Skip to content

 WHY IS VENTILATION SO IMPORTANT?

-Ventilation is more than just ensuring a flow of fresh air; it is about maintaining indoor air quality, controlling moisture levels, and creating a healthy living or working environment.
+Ventilation is more than just ensuring a flow of fresh air; it is about maintaining indoor air quality and creating a healthy living or working environment.

-Proper ventilation not only contributes to the well-being of occupants but also addresses issues like condensation and mould growth, which can have long-term implications for the structural integrity of a building.
+An effective ventilation system not only contributes to the well-being of occupants but also addresses issues like condensation and mould growth, which can have long-term implications for the structural integrity of a building.

 Proper Ventilation can reduce the likelihood of creating conditions that support the germination and growth of black mould, harmful bacteria, allergies, and potential pathogens.